Rosuav/TF2BuffBot/knobs.md

 when there are imbalanced humans, the human/bot discrepancy could be reduced.
 Keeping the friendly/enemy ratio at about two to one is recommended, but can be adjusted.

-Further knobs that are not currently cvars, but could become so in the future:

-* Probability of getting good/bad/weird buff

 Further tweakables that are not easy to make into cvars: